AyushJhin07/Automation/docs/connector-expansion-roadmap.md

 > **Distribution:** Shared in #connector-delivery and #qa-smoke on 2025-09-30 so
 > implementation, QA, and support stay aligned on graduation status updates.

+Apps Script enablement now follows the dedicated [rollout backlog](apps-script-rollout/backlog.md), which groups every connector into Tier 0/1/2 and captures the owning squad plus target sprint for enablement.
+Phase milestones in this roadmap should reference that backlog for source-of-truth prioritization; when backlog tiers change the execution waves here inherit the updated ordering automatically.

 ## Phase 0 – Platform Readiness

 ### Objectives